 For a start, retirement has increasingly become a gradual process, with part-time work often playing an important role.
-The latest data from the Office for National Statistics (ONS) show that 14.5% of men and 9.0% of women aged 65 and over are still in employment.
+The latest data from the Office for National Statistics (ONS) show that 15% of men and 9.4% of women aged 65 and over are still in employment.

-Ensuring you have enough to live on in retirement, however, isn't straightforward.
-In 2022 the Pensions and Lifetime Savings Association calculated that a couple who wish to enjoy a moderate standard of living in retirement need a net annual income of £34,000 (£41,400 in London).
-Inflation since has probably added about 10% to those figures.
+Ensuring you have enough to live on in retirement isn't straightforward.
+In a report published earlier this year updated calculations from the Pensions and Lifetime Savings Association showed that a couple who wish to enjoy a moderate standard of living in retirement now need a net annual income of £43,100 (£44,900 in London).
 Not planning adequately for your later years could have a serious impact.